skip to content

 • sell tobacco products though carrying trays [s 38] or vending machines [s 37]

-From 28 November 2024, the maximum penalties have increased significantly.
-Refer to CBS's Tobacco and E-Cigarette Products Act 1997 Changes to Maximum Penalties and Expiation Fees – 28 November 2024 (PDF, 370 KB).
+The maximum penalties for these and other offences have been progressively increased.
+See Consumer and Business Services' Tobacco and E-Cigarette Products Act 1997 Changes to Maximum Penalties and Expiation Fees (PDF, 370 KB).

 Other drugs